djuzee3867/Numpy-Pandas-Visualizer/readme.md

 A step-by-step visualizer for Python code, built for teaching **numpy** and **pandas**.

-It started from using [pythontutor.com](https://pythontutor.com/visualize.html) in class.
+It started from using [pythontutor.com](https://pythontutor.com/visualize.html).
 That tool is excellent for teaching plain Python, but it does not cover numpy and pandas — and those are exactly the parts students find hardest to picture, because the interesting work happens inside a single line.
-So this was built to teach them: same idea, extended to arrays and dataframes, with the option to open one line up and walk through what it does.See demo at [DEMO Numpy Pandas Visualizer](https://project.djuzee.site/python) or&nbsp;https://project.djuzee.site/python
+So this was built to teach them: same idea, extended to arrays and dataframes, with the option to open one line up and walk through what it does.
+See demo at [DEMO Numpy Pandas Visualizer](https://project.djuzee.site/python) or&nbsp;https://project.djuzee.site/python

 ## Quick Start